Spanglish: History and distribution

 In the late 1940s, the Puerto Rican journalist, poet, and essayist Salvador Tió coined the terms Espanglish for Spanish spoken with some English terms, and the less commonly used Inglañol for English spoken with some Spanish terms.

 After Puerto Rico became a United States territory in 1898, Spanglish became progressively more common there as the United States Army and the early colonial administration tried to impose the English language on island residents.
+As well as the adjustment of language upon the move of Newyorricans (New York Puerto Ricans) back to the island.
 Between 1902 and 1948, the main language of instruction in public schools (used for all subjects except for Spanish class) was English.
-Currently Puerto Rico is nearly unique in having both English and Spanish as its official languages (see also New Mexico).
-Consequently, many American English words are now found in the vocabulary of Puerto Rican Spanish.
+Currently, Puerto Rico is nearly unique in having both English and Spanish as its official languages (see also New Mexico).

+Consequently, many American English words are now found in the Puerto Rican Spanish vocabulary.
 Spanglish may also be known by different regional names.
 Spanglish does not have one unified dialect—specifically, the varieties of Spanglish spoken in New York, Florida, Texas, and California differ.
 Monolingual speakers of standard Spanish may have difficulty in understanding it.

 It is common in Panama, where the 96-year (1903–1999) U.S. control of the Panama Canal influenced much of local society, especially among the former residents of the Panama Canal Zone, the Zonians.

 Many Puerto Ricans living on the island of St. Croix speak in informal situations a unique Spanglish-like combination of Puerto Rican Spanish and the local Crucian dialect of Virgin Islands Creole English, which is very different from the Spanglish spoken elsewhere.
 A similar situation exists in the large Puerto Rican-descended populations of New York City and Boston.

-Spanglish is spoken commonly in the modern United States, reflecting the growth of the Hispanic-American population due to immigration.
-According to the U.S. Census Bureau, the population of Hispanics grew from 35.3 million to 53 million between 2000 and 2012.
+Spanglish is spoken commonly in the modern United States.
+According to the Pew Research Center, the population of Hispanics grew from 35.3 million to 62.1 million between 2000 and 2020.
 Hispanics have become the largest minority ethnic group in the US.
 More than 60% are of Mexican descent.
-Mexican Americans form one of the fastest-growing groups, increasing from 20.6 million to 34.5 million between 2000 and 2012.
+Mexican Americans form one of the fastest-growing groups, increasing from 20.9 million to 37.2 million between 2000 and 2021.
 Around 58% of this community chose California, especially Southern California, as their new home.
 Spanglish is widely used throughout the heavily Mexican-American and other Hispanic communities of Southern California.